Nursing care for patients with atherosclerosis. What is the nursing process in atherosclerosis? Atherosclerosis of cerebral arteries

 Provide the patient with everything necessary for the night

-Patient monitoring; headache, dizziness, blurred vision, weakness, pain in the heart, sleep, respiratory rate, pulse, blood pressure, diuresis, weight.
+Patient monitoring; headache, dizziness, blurred vision, weakness, pain in the heart area, sleep, respiratory rate, pulse, blood pressure, diuresis, weight.

-Thrombosis is most often found in the venous vessels, in the legs phlebothrombosis.
-Swelling of the leg.
+Thrombosis most often occurs in the venous vessels, phlebothrombosis in the legs.
+Swelling of the lower leg.
 Tension, heaviness in the lower leg.
-Lower leg discoloration, cyanotic, pale, also red.
-Pain Knee, under the feet, during the vein, groin, in the tension of the muscles of the lower leg.
+Changes in color of the lower leg, cyanotic, pale, also redness.
+Pain Knee, under the legs, along the veins, groin, in the tension of the lower leg muscles.

-The slower the blood flows, the better the platelets can attach to the vein wall and initiate blood clots.
-Variations Valve failure.
-As well as persistent vomiting and diarrhea, large scale burns, diuretics.
+The slower the blood flows, the better the platelets can attach to the vein wall and initiate the formation of blood clots.
+Variations Valve insufficiency.
+As well as constant vomiting and diarrhea, large-scale burns, diuretics.
 Damage to the inner wall of the vessel causes platelet aggregation.

 Monitor response to treatment.